 For sales teams, causal analysis ensures that your department is ready for anticipated demand.
 This means you can stay on top of potential slow periods such as a recession or industry shakeup as well as periods of high growth where a boom in the market is soon expected.
 As we’ve mentioned earlier, this sales forecasting method isn’t guaranteed to be completely accurate.
 But it does make it possible for leaders to not get unexpectedly caught in the rain.

-The point of sales forecasting is to find an answer to a question.
+The point of sales forecasting is to find an answer to the question, “How can we expect our sales to perform over a certain period?”
 All of the above types of forecasting methods are designed to provide those answers.

-Regardless of which sales forecasting method you choose, you’ll need to complete the following critical steps in order to effectively use it:
+Regardless of which sales forecasting method you choose, you’ll need to complete the following steps to effectively use it:

 Clarify the problem, outline how the information from the forecast will be used, identify who the findings are intended for, and determine how the forecasting project responsibilities will be divided up.